BitlyTwiser/Estranged-Quiz/README.md

 # Estranged-Quiz
-A small, random addition quiz written in Go.
+- A small addition quiz written in Go.
+- Add as many questions as you would like.
+- (Format must be as seen within the questions.csv file)